wingmingchan/php7-cascade-ws-ns/README.md

 # php7-cascade-ws-ns
 My Cascade web service library, using namespaces, written in PHP 7.
 Last modified: Aug 29, 2016, 10:30 AM
 <p>This version of the library makes use of features in PHP7.
 Since I have just started making changes,
 most files are identical to those in the older version.
-Everything is posted here so that users can take advantage of all the updates.
-I expect that this upgrade process will last at least a few months.</p>
+Everything is posted here so that the library constantly remains complete with all new features I am adding, and users can use this version to take advantage of the new features..
+I expect that this upgrade process will last for at least a few months.</p>

 <p>Phase 1: adding type information to the library and reworking the test code.</p>